-Process for Identifying Materiality (Overview)
+Process for identifying materiality (overview)

-STEP Process 2018 Identify material issues (materiality) The "social value created through business" was defined as the most material issues to be achieved by the Group over the long term, with other topics positioned as the "foundation of our business activities."
+Step Process 2018 Identify material issues (materiality) The "social value created through business" was defined as the most material issues to be achieved by the Group over the long term, with other topics positioned as the "foundation of our business activities."
 2021- 2022 Reevaluation of material issues (materiality) in line with the formulation of Group Vision 2030 Step 1 In November 2020, we formulated our Group Vision 2030, considering a variety of social issues, the Company's strengths and our vision for 2030.
 We also established three focal fields, including a safe and secure remotely connected society, near-future mobility and energy and environmental solutions.
 In June 2021, upon discussion by the Sustainability Committee chaired by the President, these three focal fields were set out as the social and environmental value created through business.
 In light of our business strategy under the Group Vision 2030 and recent changes globally around sustainability, we additionally reviewed the "foundation of our business activities" category.
 We identified and sorted issues-with input from outside advisors-based on survey items from ESG assessment organizations (DJSI, FTSE, MSCI, Sustainalytics), SASB, investor stewardship principles, GRI, Future-Fit, and client company requests (Self-Assessment Questionnaire).
-We then mapped the material issues into two tentative categories: "Importance to society and stakeholders" and "importance to the Company."
+We then mapped the material issues into two tentative categories: "Importance to society and stakeholders" and "importance to the Group."
 Interview outside experts and decide the material issues We then obtained the opinions of outside experts and reevaluated this mapping.
 After discussion by the Sustainability Committee based on those opinions and the revised mapping, further discussions were held by the Board of Directors which then determined the final material issues.
 Expert comments (excerpt) Step 2 The Kawasaki Group has been hands-on in creating a business foundation to allow many companies to make the jump to 2030 and beyond.
-Because Kawasaki's own transition represents the creation of innovation for other companies, discussing that scenario in the context of value creation will make it easier to gain the understanding of investors.
+Because Kawasaki Group's own transition represents the creation of innovation for other companies, discussing that scenario in the context of value creation will make it easier to gain the understanding of investors.
 I would like the Company to make visible how the "foundation of our business activities" is connected to "social and environmental value created through our business, including a time line.
 In the wake of the COVID-19 pandemic, investors are keeping a close eye on issues of sustainable supply chains and human rights, so these two could be elevated a bit more under social and stakeholder expectations.
 The Company needs to list decarbonization and addressing TCFD among its "foundation of our business activities" issues.
 I think hydrogen can be considered over a somewhat longer period of time, as the technological innovations that will arise in the first half of 2030s will see the cost of hydrogen from renewable energy sources and the cost of hydrogen from fossil fuels reversed.
-Step 3 Formulate the plan and conduct a review We will establish departments responsible and specific numeric targets for the key issues identified, and will advance activities toward achieving those targets through steady execution and follow-up.
-Progress will be reported to the Board of Directors and the Sustainability Committee as we strive for improvement.
+Step 3 Formulate the plan and conduct a review Regarding our identified material issues, we will aim to comply with the management approach defined under GRI standards, stipulate responsible divisions and specific numerical targets, and, through steady practice and follow-up, promote activities toward the achievement of these targets.
+We will report the state of progress to the Board of Directors and the Sustainability Committee and endeavor to make improvements as necessary.